uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/viraniNeeds.md

 ## References and Resources

-The desired outcome is to resemble something as simple and effective as [The British Library's Sound Archive](http://sounds.bl.uk/ "redirect to Sounds.BL") with the interactivity of [Gource](http://code.google.com/p/gource/ "redirects to Gource")
+The desired outcome is to mimic the functionality something as simple and effective as [The British Library's Sound Archive](http://sounds.bl.uk/ "redirect to Sounds.BL") with the interactivity of [Gource](http://code.google.com/p/gource/ "redirects to Gource")

-[Adlib](http://www.adlibsoft.com/products/archive-software "redirects to the Adlib page") is the likely candidate software, as it both archives and visualizes.

-Concerning the stream-of-consciousness aspect:
-In musical speak, this essentially amounts to a "mash-up."
-In a critical attempt to explore and interpret the overlapping sounds of the episodes, a selection of the archived content will be spliced and edited together in the attempt to recreate some of the... "louder" moments in Ulysses.
-Recording, editing, and production will happen through: [Acoustica Mixcraft](http://www.acoustica.com/mixcraft/ "redirects to Acoustica") and
-[Audacity](http://audacity.sourceforge.net/ "redirects to Audacity") if situations need it be so.

-Source Audio will be drawn from the [1967 Film adaptation of Ulysses](http://www.ubu.com/sound/joyce.html "redirects to Ubuweb/sounds/Joyce"), as well as the British Library Sound Catalog, and pre-existing archives such as [The Modern World's Joyce Collection](http://www.themodernword.com/joyce/music.html), as well as recreations when necessary.
+The metadata of the archive will be transcribed in [Dublin Core](http://dublincore.org/documents/usageguide/elements.shtml), which is standard archival practice.
+This will be done in Google Spreadsheets to account for interoperability.

+The standard conception of the repo is an extensive archive of metadata, in order for other works in the LongNowOfUlysses Exhibit to have the resource at their disposal.
+In addition, much like the library archives mentioned above, the data and repo will ideally be available for further study and use.

 ## Scope

 This project will not be an attempt to create an exhaustive inclusive archive of sounds.
 Considering the time frame, this would just be foolish and ineffective.
 With the time at hand, this project will consist of a critically determined selection of audio representative of the major moments of sound in the text (such as instances in Sirens, Circe, and Wandering Rocks, among others).
 With these selections, soundtracks to these moments will be generated for the exhibit, as well as the Ulysses web presence of the exhibit.

 ## Delivery

 What the project will actually deliver: a sound archive representative of instances of mediations of Ulysses over the last century, visually accesible in the exhibit, along with pieces of audio for use in the exhibit's multifaceted environment and web presence.

-## Constraints

-A potential constraint on this project is the issue of copyright.
-The majority of the source audio is either available as a copy-right free recreation, or out of copyright law and re-recordable.
-Material from the films or plays or albums, however, could prove difficult.
-I am currently unsure how to navigate this, as I am almost sure it will come up.
-Hopefully, UVic has some clout in this area.
+##### Soundtrack
+The exhibit soundtrack will consist of audio from this repo linking to Mitch Renaud's MAX/MSP patches, obtained through a shared cloud storage.

+##### Versioning/Visualizations
+The versioning will likely be displayed through Laura Dosky's TimeLine features, and visualizations will bounce between the TimeLine and a possible inclusion of a voyant visualization, aimed at showing sound frequency in the Ulysses excerpts.

+##### Mapping
+The mapping project of Alex Christie and Katie Tanigawa will be linking to the DC Metadata of the spreadsheet, taking the dual geo-tagging applied to the audio in order to map it.

+##### Further Use
+The archive will remain accesible through the DC Metadata, which will be converted to XML and stored through David Carleton's archival markup project.

 ## Who Gains